rbuchberger/objective_elements/README.md

     source code layout.

 * If you set 'oneline: true' on a parent DoubleTag, but not all its children DoubleTags, the output will not be pretty.
 I advise against it.
+Handling this situation is on the TODO list.

 * It doesn't wrap long lines of text, and it doesn't indent text with newlines embedded.
 It's on the TODO list.